jimporter/bencode.hpp/README.md

 auto value = std::get<bencode::integer>(data);
 ```

-`decode` also has an overload that takes an iterator pair:
+`decode_all` also has an overload that takes an iterator pair:

 ```c++
 auto data = bencode::decode_all(foo.begin(), foo.end());